jonashackt/spring-boot-rest-clientcertificate/README.md

 You´re promted for a password again - be sure to use __the same password__ like the key´s one (I used `allpassword` here).

+You could stop here and just use the `keystore.p12` instead of the `keystore.jks` variant generated in the next step.
+It´ up to you, the implementation also supports `.loadKeyMaterial(ResourceUtils.getFile("classpath:keystore.p12"), allPassword, allPassword)`

 ```
 keytool -importkeystore -srckeystore keystore.p12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype JKS